long2ice/fastapi-cache/README.md

 ```

+### Initialization

+Firstly you must call `FastAPICache.init` on startup event of `fastapi`, there are some global config you can pass in.

 ### Use `cache` decorator

 If you want cache `fastapi` response transparently, you can use `cache` as decorator between router decorator and view function and must pass `request` as param of view function.